 I’m still tired of folks that continue to use the argument that “Aires are not safe and are used by cheap skates that try to do camping on the cheap” Such comments are used by the same folk that have rarely (if ever) been abroad and certainly never used these facilities and think of Aires as Autoroute service areas.
 These same folk probably fall into the category that mass book weekends at CC sites and only turn up when the weather is good, leaving many others not able to use the facilities of these sites as they show up full on the CC web site.
 In my opinion these comments are absolute rubbish and as said on other pages on this site, we use Aires because: –

-1. They are mostly in or nearer to the center of towns / villages that we want to visit.
+1. They are mostly in or nearer to the centre of towns / villages that we want to visit.

 2. They offer basic facilities such as fresh water, waste and WC drainage and little else – that’s all we need.